hidan777/DA-/EV Population/README.md

 - **Data Analysis**:

-At this stage, the transformed dataset is analyzed and several questions are answered before drawing conclusions, such as:
+At this stage, the transformed dataset is analyzed and several questions are answered before making conclusions, such as:
   1. What is the total number of electric vehicles (EVs) ?
   2. Which EV model is the best-selling?
   3. Which manufacturer sells the most?